fcsonline/node-telescope-server/README.md

 ## Features

 * Interface control for Stellarium software
-* Interface control thought a HTTP REST API
+* Interface control through a HTTP REST API
 * Compatible with NexStar telescopes
 * Compatible running with multiple telescopes at same time